Adewra/traffic-scotland/README.md

    Lessons Learned
    --------

-   - I should have realised Goutte wouldn't be able to handle Traffic Scotland's website's javascript based navigation and gone with Selenium 2 from the beginning.
+   - My original choice of HTTP client Goutte isn't able to handle Traffic Scotland's website's javascript based navigation and as such, I should have gone with Selenium 2 from the beginning.
 Using Behat's Mink I am able to easily switch between both.